 For Windows DVD users, Install Windows dialog appears.
 Select your preferred settings from Time and currency format and Keyboard or input method boxes.
 I suggest you leave Language to "English" here to better understand this article.
 Click Next to continue.

 Now you will see a big tempting Install now button.
 Do not click it!
+Click Repair your computer in the lower left corner instead.

 With Windows 7, installation(s) will then be located on all hard drives.
 This might take a minute or so.